 This lotion did not have a proper preservative.

 What kind of preservatives are out there?

-What is NOT a preservative?
+What is not a preservative?

-What products need preservatives?
+What products need preservatives

-Any recipe that includes water in it or any product that may get water in it needs a preservative.
-That includes most lotions and cremes, sugar or salt scrubs, and some types of body powders.
+Any recipe that's made with water or may get water in it needs a preservative.
+That includes most lotions, scrubs, and some types of body powders.
 Learn more in the Preservatives Quick Guide article.